Particle acceleration at radiative supernova remnant shocks: Conclusions

-While this study has not accounted for certain factors, such as instabilities in the cool shell that can substantially complexify the picture~\citep{chevalier1982b, binette1985}.
-Several theoretical works relying on HD simulations have discussed the complexity of the structure of radiative shocks~\citep{chevalier1982b}, as several instabilities can develop, such as the \textit{non-linear thin-shell instability}, that can deform the shock front leading to a corrugated shock~\citep{vishniac1994,strickland1995}, and affect particle acceleration~\citep{steinberg2018}.
+Several aspects of our study need to be examined more thoroughly to clarify the role of the radiative phase, including its duration, the damping of the downstream magnetic field, the maximum energy of accelerated particles, and the shock’s ability to confine particles within the SNR.
+Additionally, other aspects, such as instabilities in the cool shell that can substantially complicate the picture and would need to be studied~\citep{chevalier1982b, binette1985}.
+Several theoretical works relying on HD simulations have discussed the complexity of the structure of radiative shocks~\citep{chevalier1982b}, as several instabilities can develop, such as the “nonlinear thin-shell instability,” which can deform the shock front, leading to a corrugated shock~\citep{vishniac1994,strickland1995}, and affect particle acceleration~\citep{steinberg2018}.

 The case of SNRs illustrates how low-velocity radiative shocks may play an important role in the Galactic ecosystem of accelerated charged particles.
-More generally, even if these shocks (such as old SNRs) remain so far often undetected, they can still contribute to injecting mechanical energy and electromagnetic turbulence in the ISM, thereby not only affecting the energization of particles of also the properties of the ISM that regulate the transport of CRs.
-In the coming years, the multi-wavelength study of astrophysical accelerators across the electromagnetic spectrum, from next-generation radio observatories such as SKAO~\citep{LOFAR2013} to gamma-ray observatories, such as CTAO~\citep{CTAScience}, will help clarify the role of radiative shocks in particle acceleration.
+More generally, even if these shocks (such as old SNRs) remain so far often undetected, they can still contribute to injecting mechanical energy and electromagnetic turbulence in the ISM, thereby affecting not only the energization of particles but also the properties of the ISM that regulate the transport of CRs.In the coming years, the multiwavelength study of astrophysical accelerators across the electromagnetic spectrum, from next-generation radio observatories such as SKAO~\citep{LOFAR2013} to gamma-ray observatories such as CTAO~\citep{CTAScience}, will help clarify the role of radiative shocks in particle acceleration.
 Additionally, laboratory experiments with laser-generated radiative shocks have shown promising potential for studying particle acceleration in controlled settings~\citep{keilty2000,reighard2006,yao2021,sakawa2024}.